-The Rigor of Voice
+The Dependence of Independence

 “I don’t get it,” she says as we talk about thought leadership.
 It’s a topic that pops up often in our work.
 Leaders with experience